 Now- once I post this recipe- every Puerto Rican and their mother is going to tell me how this is not the way to make recao.
 Truth be told, every recao recipe is unique to the family who’s creating it, so there’s no right or wrong way.
 And to keep it totally honest, Hector’s Abuela taught me how to make this recao and Abuela was never wrong.
 So, the most I’m going to have to say any naysayers is, “Thanks for the comment.”

 Alongside the culantro leaves, you have the supporting cast of garlic, onions and sweet peppers (ajies dulces).
 Creating the recao begins with peeling a whole bulb of garlic.
 My tried and true method for doing that quickly is to break up the head of garlic with the heel of my palm.

 After I force it into submission, I sort through the viable pieces.
 Using those minuscule slivers of garlic that every head has is an exercise in futility.
 Skip over them.

-Once you’ve sorted through, and found your usable cloves, take the base of your knife and the heel of your hand and WHACK ‘EM!!!
+Once you’ve sorted through, and found, your usable cloves, take the base of your knife and use the heel of your hand to WHACK ‘EM!!!
 Really.
 Just smash them to smithereens.
 You wanna know why?

 Because the skin just falls right off.
 Forget those silicon rolly-mat deals.
 Toss the mason jar shaking theory.
 This is the fastest way to peel a clove of garlic.
 Obviously it won’t work if you’re making a dish that requires the cloves to be whole.
 However, in this dish, we’re blending them into a paste, so it won’t matter.
 Set your pile of garlic aside so we can work on the onion.